LauraPosner/docs.cucumber.io/content/docs/guides/10-minute-tutorial.md

 The second line is a brief description of the feature.
 Cucumber does not execute this line because it's documentation.

-The fourth line, `Scenario: Sunday is not Friday` is a [scenario](/docs/gherkin/reference#example), which is a *concrete example* illustrating how the software should behave.
+The fourth line, `Scenario: Sunday isn't Friday` is a [scenario](/docs/gherkin/reference#example), which is a *concrete example* illustrating how the software should behave.